silver-language/workspace-silver/task/doing/string types.md

 -----------------

 In silver having a special type for multiline strings would be valuable to have proper indentation, and make it clear the indentation is ignored.
-How the strings are joined is a question, but a newline would probably suffice for starters.
+How the strings are joined is a question, but a newline would probably do for starters.

 Another option (which I've done in example code) is Array of String, which gives the array back to be joined as pleased.